 The National Office of Abbeyfield Canada is in Toronto, ON.
 It serves the whole of Abbeyfield Canada.
 All Abbeyfield Societies in Canada are members of Abbeyfield Canada -

 Abbeyfield National office is home to Abbeyfield Canada's records and resources.
 It is ably staffed by Sandi, the National Administrative Officer.
-Sandi is a wife, Mom to Thomas, 2.5 years old, and is studying Anthropology at the University of Toronto.
+Sandi is a wife, Mom to Thomas, who is heading into grade one now.
+Sandi recently graduated with a degree in Anthropology at the University of Toronto.
 She has been with Abbeyfield since Summer 2010.

 If you have a query that isn't answered on this website, please contact National Office for more information.